Mandwa Mahal and Bhoramdeo Temples

 It has several sections including one underground which is the "inner sanctum", accessed by steep stairs.
 Inside this, was a holy man sitting with candles, garlands, oils, and flowers.

-the inner sanctum and leave an offering for Shiva or go outside to the stone figure and leave offerings and prayers.
+One can make a prayer in the inner sanctum and leave an offering for Shiva or go outside to the stone figure and leave offerings and prayers.

 Around the rear of the temple, one can see many roughly-carved figures of erotic couples in many positions of the Kama Sutra.
 The sign at the entrance to the temple ground stated that this represented a type of worship and influence of the cult of the contemporary period.
 The sign was so badly chipped, rusted, and destroyed that it can barely be read.